Nextdoor/kingpin/README.md

 _actor_.
 More complex scripts can be created with our _group.Sync_ and _group.Async_ actors which can be used to group together multiple _actors_ and execute them in a predictable order.

+##### Schema Description

+The JSON schema is simple.
+We take a single JSON object that has 3 fields:
+`actor`, `desc` and `options`.

+  * `actor` - A text-string describing the name of the Actor package and class.
+    For example, `kingpin.actors.rightscale.server_array.Clone`, or
+    `misc.Sleep`.
+  * `desc` - A text-string describing the name of the stage or action.
+Meant to ensure that the logs are very human readable.
+  * `options` - A dictionary of key/value pairs that are required for the specific `actor` that you're instantiating.
+See individual Actor documentation below for these options.

+The simples JSON file could look like this:

+  { "desc": "Hipchat: Notify Oncall Room",
+    "actor": "hipchat.Message",
+    "options": {
+      "message": "Beginning release %RELEASE%", "room": "Oncall"
+    }
+  }

+However, much more complex configurations can be created by using the `group.Sync` and `group.Async` actors to describe massively more complex deployents.

+##### Token-replacement

+In an effort to allow for more re-usable JSON files, _tokens_ can be inserted into the raw JSON file like this `%TOKEN_NAME`.
+These will then be dynamically swapped with environment variables found at execution time.
+Any missing environment variables will cause the JSON parsing to fail and will notify you immediately.

+For an example, take a look at the [complex.json](examples/complex.json) file, and these examples of execution.

+    # Here we forget to set any environment variables
+    $ deploy.py -j examples/complex.json -d
+    2014-09-01 21:29:47,373 [21471] [__main__] [main]: (ERROR) Invalid Configuration Detected: Found un-matched tokens in JSON string: ['%RELEASE%', '%OLD_RELEASE%']

+    # Here we set one variable, but miss the other one
+    $ RELEASE=0001a deploy.py -j examples/complex.json -d
+    2014-09-01 21:29:56,027 [21472] [__main__] [main]: (ERROR) Invalid Configuration Detected: Found un-matched tokens in JSON string: ['%OLD_RELEASE%']

+    # Finally we set both variables and the code begins..
+    $ OLD_RELEASE=0000a RELEASE=0001a deploy.py -j examples/complex.json -d
+    2014-09-01 21:30:03,886 [21474] [kingpin.actors.base] [_log]: (INFO) [Main (DRY Mode)] Beginning
+    2014-09-01 21:30:03,886 [21474] [kingpin.actors.base] [_log]: (INFO) [Hipchat: Notify Oncall Room (DRY Mode)] Beginning
+    2014-09-01 21:30:03,886 [21474] [kingpin.actors.base] [_log]: (INFO) [Hipchat: Notify Oncall Room (DRY Mode)] Sending message "Beginning release 0001a" to Hipchat room "Oncall"
+    ...

+##### Early Actor Instantiation

+Again, in an effort to prevent mid-run errors, we pre-instantiate all Actor objects all at once before we ever begin executing code.
+This ensures that major typos or misconfigurations in the JSON will be caught early on.

 ### The Actors
 Definition: _a participant in an action or process._